Helsinki-NLP/prosody/README.md

 ### Format

 The corpus contains data in text files with one word per line and sentences separated with an empty line.
-Each word has five items separated with tabs in the following order:
+Each non-empty line has five items separated with tabs in the following order:
 * word
 * discrete prominence label: 0, 1, 2, NA (for punctuation)